luisico/gold-standard-images/README.md

 The images produced are minimal by design, containing only the minimum number of packages and configuration to make them workable, secure and general enough to be reused in multiple projects.

-The system depends on 4 inputs:
+The system depends on three inputs:
-- Packer.io template.
 - OS ISO image.
 - Kickstart.
 - Ansible playbooks.